flutter/website/src/development/platform-integration/ios/ios-debugging.md

 description: iOS-specific debugging techniques for Flutter apps
 ---

+{{site.alert.note}}
+  To ensure correct font rendering, you should build your production apps with
+  Flutter 1.22 or later.
+{{site.alert.end}}

 Due to security around [local network permissions][], you must accept a permission dialog box to enable Flutter debugging functionalities such as hot-reload